 How to delete a single Hue light

-You can then add the bulb back into your Hue system by removing or unplugging it, reconnecting it to the lamp, fitting or wall outlet, then return to the Light Setup page and tap on the Add Light button.
+You can then add the bulb back into your Hue system by removing or unplugging it, reconnecting it to the lamp, fitting, or wall outlet, then returning to the Light Setup page and tapping on the Add Light button.